MukhlasAdib/pystream-pipeline/DEVELOPMENT.md

 ### v0.1.3

+- [ ] Add built-in pipeline profiling feature.
 - [x] `forward` method of `pystream.Pipeline` have default value: the flag to use input generator
 - [ ] Well-explained sample usage of the demo in `.ipynb` format.
-- [ ] Unit tests for staged pipeline operations.
+- [x] Unit tests for staged pipeline operations.
 - [ ] Unit tests for functional pipeline operations.

 ### v0.1.4